sussol/mobile/README.md

 - Setup local node environment as specified in `.nvmrc`: `nvm install && nvm use`.
 - Install/update app dependencies: `yarn install`.

-### Running mSupply mobile

-1. Connect a physical device or start an Android emulator.
-Check the device is running with `adb devices` (if the `adb` daemon is not running, start it with `adb start-server`).
-2. Run `react-native run-android` (`react-native run-android && react-native log-android` for logging)
-3. Done!
-For instructions on connecting to mSupply, see the instructions on the [setup page](https://github.com/sussol/mobile/wiki/Setup#setting-up-msupply-server).

-### Building from source

-- To build mSupply Mobile from source, you will need a signing key from a Sussol insider.
-- Copy or move the release key to the `./android/app` directory, e.g. `mv my-release-key.keystore ./android/app`.
-- Build the mSupply Mobile APK: `yarn install && ./android/gradlew assembleRelease`.
-- The mSupply Mobile APK file can be found at `android/app/build/outputs/apk/app-release.apk`.
-- For more information, see the official React Native documentation for generating signed APKs.

 ## Contributors

 We welcome contributions from external developers!